-Here’s a hydrating trick: The oats in this breakfast are cooked in water, giving that serving of oatmeal even more water than an equal serving of cucumber or oranges!
+The oats in this breakfast are cooked in water, giving that serving of oatmeal a little extra hydration power.
 Oatmeal is one of the most filling breakfasts around, making it perfect for a long day of hiking or swimming (or any other favorite summer activity).

 Want to sneak some hydrating superfoods into brunch?
-While French toast isn’t always the healthiest option, millet flour, coconut oil, and almond milk give this recipe a twist, while toppings include hydration heroes blueberry, apple, and pear.
+While French toast isn’t always the healthiest option, millet flour, coconut oil, and almond milk give this recipe a healthier twist, while toppings include hydration heroes such as blueberries, apples, and pears.

-Cucumbers are an awesome way to add more water to any diet, but they can be a little bland.
+Cucumbers are an awesome way to add more water to any diet, but they can be bland.
 Not in this salad!
-Vinegar and sugar come together for a light, sweet dressing, while spicy roasted chickpeas add flavor and protein.
+Vinegar and a little sugar come together for a light, sweet dressing, while spicy roasted chickpeas add flavor, crunch, and protein.

-Cubes of watermelon, cucumber, and bell pepper make for an awesomely replenishing bowl.
-The tequila-spiked dressing takes this light meal to another level.
+Cubes of watermelon, cucumber, and bell pepper make for an awesomely fresh bowl.
+And the tequila-spiked dressing?
+It takes this meal to a whole new level of fun.

 12. Jicama, Grapefruit, and Red Cabbage Salad

-While the lettuce and spinach in most salads are almost entirely water, so is red cabbage, making it an awesome (and more nutritious) alternative.
-Cabbage has tons of antioxidants to help reduce inflammation, and lots of fiber to keep that tummy happy.
-And it gets bonus points for being colorful.
+Red cabbage is almost entirely water, making it an awesome (and more nutritious) alternative to spinach and lettuce.
+Cabbage has tons of antioxidants to help reduce inflammation and lots of fiber to keep that tummy happy.
+It gets bonus points for being colorful.

 Raspberries and spinach up the water content in this healthy version of potato salad.
-It’s drizzled with honey, sea salt, and pepper.
-A delicious side for any picnic or barbeque.
+It’s drizzled with honey, sea salt, and pepper, making it a delicious side for any picnic or barbecue.

 Looking for an excuse to get outside and grill?
-Eggplant and zucchini are both high in water, and grilling is a tasty alternative to eating them raw.
-Chickpeas and feta finish it off for a filling lunch.
+Eggplant and zucchini both have a high water content, and grilling is a tasty alternative to eating them raw.
+Chickpeas and feta finish this salad off for a filling lunch.

 17. Thai Cucumber and Pineapple Salad

 Watermelon, a favorite summer superfood, packs a lot of nutritious hydration in just a few calories.
-Paired with feta, olive oil, and mint, it’s an instant classic.
+It’s paired with feta, olive oil, and mint in this salad, making it an instant favorite.

 19. Zucchini Sushi Rolls

-Sure, sliced carrots will sneak some hydration into snack time, but why not impress your friends by rolling up apple, carrot, zucchini, and cucumber into these sushi-style roll-ups?
+Sure, sliced carrots will sneak some hydration into snack time just fine by themselves.
+But why not impress your friends by rolling up apple, carrot, zucchini, and cucumber into these sushi-style roll-ups instead?

 20. Tropical Kiwi Strawberry Spring Rolls

 The strawberries, mango, and kiwi in this cute roll-up are tasty and nutritious enough to eat on their own.
 But sometimes, fun packaging makes all the difference.
-Wrap up it all up in softened rice paper rounds and dip in honey.
-Goodbye thirst!
+Wrap it all up in softened rice paper rounds and dip in honey.
+Goodbye, thirst!

-To amp up that mid-day apple, chop it up and toss with ground cinnamon, walnuts (or any other nut of your choice) and raisins.
+To amp up that midday apple, chop it up and toss with ground cinnamon, walnuts (or whichever nut is your favorite), and raisins.
 Apples are the hydration star here, while cinnamon can help relieve inflammation and packs a flavor that takes this snack to the next level.Influence of ginger and cinnamon intake on inflammation and muscle soreness endued by exercise in Iranian female athletes.
 Mashhadi NS, Ghiasvand R, Askari G. International journal of preventive medicine, 2013, May.;4(Suppl 1):2008-7802.

 Strawberries, pineapple, cantaloupe, and banana are a perfect tropical combination.
-Grilled, they’re downright festive.
+Once grilled, they’re downright festive.
 If you’re sick of munching on plain fruit to get your water fix, this is a great way to mix things up.

-With the addition of garlic, jalapeño, cilantro, lime, and olive oil, diced mango and avocado make up a more hydrating alternative to guacamole or super-salty store-bought salsa.
+With the addition of garlic, red onion, cilantro, and lime, diced mango and avocado turn into a more hydrating alternative to guacamole or super-salty store-bought salsa.

 25. Watermelon, Strawberry, and Basil Salad Bites

-Applesauce contains just about as much water as apples themselves — and homemade is always better!
+Applesauce contains just about as much water as apples themselves —and homemade is always better!
 Raspberries add a seasonal spin and an extra sweet, extra fruity touch.

 28. Green Gazpacho

-Soup is one of the best vehicles for getting more water into your diet, but who wants to dig into a hot bowl o’ chicken soup in this heat?
+Soup is one of the best vehicles for getting more water into your diet, but who wants to dig into a steaming hot bowl in this heat?
 Gazpacho is the solution.
-The cucumber and green pepper make this one particularly thirst-quenching.
+The cucumber and green pepper make this one particularly thirst quenching and totally refreshing.

 Pasta salad is a picnic table staple for a reason.
-This one is made with orzo, and the addition of diced cucumber and lemon juice make this one a super hydrating option.
+This one is made with orzo, and the addition of diced cucumber and lemon juice make it a super hydrating option.

 31. Tomato-Cucumber Gazpacho